Do we sometimes have really small beagles, the size most

 The above puppies' were from 7 different mothers, 6 of which

-were not related to each other.
+were not related to each other (two were sisters, but unrelated to the

 had in the past years at the time, we had only one overbite (1%) and one hernia (1%) and